zx80/cachetools-utils/README.md

 For our purpose, a cache is a key-value store, aka a dictionary, possibly with some constraints on keys (type, size) and values (size, serialization).
-Thi module provide new caches, wrappers and other utilities suitable to use with `cachetools`.
+This module provides new caches, wrappers and other utilities suitable to use with `cachetools`.

 ### Cache classes